dimitri-nicolo/calico/visibility/elastic/flow/processpath.md

 ### Privileges

-This feature leverages /proc/pid/cmdline to read executable path and arguments.
-Hence this requires hostPID to be set to true.
+This feature requires hostPID to be set to true in calico-node daemonset. `hostPID` when set to true provides access to the host process ID namespace.

 ### Concepts